TIA1106/titanic-survival-prediction/README.md

 Data science is actually fun!

-Built by Tia Sukhnanni | Guided by ChatGPT 🤖
+Built by Tia Sukhnanni | Guided by Internet